Latgale, Latvia

 Stroll through the romantic landscape garden, one of the first of its kind in Latvia, designed by Count Borch himself.

-On July 3, 2025, Varakļāni District Museum was honoured to welcome President of Latvia Edgars Rinkēvičs, who visited the museum on his return journey from the State Border Guard College graduation ceremony.
+On July 3, 2025, Varakļāni Local History Museum was honoured to welcome President of Latvia Edgars Rinkēvičs, who visited the museum on his return journey from the State Border Guard College graduation ceremony.

 "Latvija ir skaista, tajā ir daudz apslēptu dārgumu. Šodien atklāju vēl vienu pērli.
 Atceļā no Valsts robežsardzes koledžas izlaiduma viesojos Varakļānu Novada muzejā.
 Paldies muzeja darbiniekiem un Varakļānu iedzīvotājiem par laipno sagaidīšanu un interesanto stāstījumu, un darbu pils atjaunošanā un restaurācijā!
 Neiztika arī bez leģendārā 'Varakļouni pīci, pīci'."— Edgars Rinkēvičs, Latvijas Valsts prezidents